MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 ## Access private key vaults from Azure Devops

 In this section, we'll explore two methods for accessing a private key vault from Azure DevOps.
 First, we'll use Variable Groups to link and map secrets from our key vault, followed by setting up inbound access by allowing static IP ranges.
-We establish inbound access because Azure Pipelines uses the posted Azure DevOps Public IP when querying the Azure Key Vault from our Azure DevOps Variable Group.

-Therefore, by adding inbound connections to the Azure Key Vault firewall, we can successfully connect to the Azure Key Vault.
+We establish inbound access because Azure Pipelines uses the posted Azure DevOps Public IP when querying the Azure key vault from a Variable Group.
+Therefore, by adding inbound connections to the Azure key vault firewall, we can successfully connect to our Azure key vault.

 For our second approach, we'll demonstrate dynamically adding the Microsoft-hosted agent IP address to our key vault's firewall allowlist, querying the key vault, and subsequently removing the IP after completion.
 This second approach is for demonstration purposes and is not the recommended approach by Azure Pipelines.